 One of the best ways to monitor your cash flow and to ensure that your business stays afloat is with a Cash Flow Forecast.

-A Cash Flow Forecast often starts with the information in your financial data for a past period.
+A forecast often starts with the information in your financial data for a past period.
 Usually a year’s worth of financial history is enough for a decent forecast.
 This historical information on what’s coming in and going out of your business forms a solid basis for a budget for the future periods.
 This budget is then adjusted for the timing of payments and receipts to turn it into that most valuable of financial documents, the Cash Flow Forecast.

-What does a Cash Flow Forecast Look Like?
+What does a Forecast Look Like?